vvkjndl/rxferpcb-as400-download-automation/README.md

 # Usage
 1. IBM i Access for Windows must be installed.
 2. 7-Zip must be installed. __(Optional)__
-2. Create a text (.txt) file on your desktop and enter list of files; save the file and close.
+2. Create a text (.txt) file on your desktop and enter the list of files.
+Save the file and close.
 3. Run the script and enter the name of the file you just saved without extension (.txt).
 4. Enter userid, password, library name and host/ip name.
 Download will start.
 ![Script interaction](https://raw.githubusercontent.com/vivekjindal/rxferpcb-ibmi-download-automation/master/images/screenshot2.png)